Blog · By The Packaging Vista Team · June 20, 2026

 Design for the photo

 Bakery is a visual, social business, so a clean window, a branded interior, and tidy print earn shares and repeat orders.
 A little design attention here pays off more than in most food categories.
+Keep the window crisp so the product is the hero, print your logo and handle on the lid where it photographs well, and consider a printed interior that surprises the customer on open.
+For finishing options that suit a premium bakery line – matte lamination, foil, soft-touch – see our box finishes guide.

 Get custom bakery boxes